 - When they focus on them without a referent aim, they focus on them as not being mere phenomena, but rather as being parted from an impossible way of existing regarding the consciousness that takes them as objects and themselves as objects of that consciousness (gzung-'dzin-dang bral-ba)."
 In other words, the unaimed variants of the four attitudes focus on persons and the moments of consciousness that cognize them as not deriving from different natal sources (rdzas tha-dad) – both derive from the same karmic seed on the alayavijnana of the cognizer of them.

-In Clarifying the Intention: A Commentary to (Chandrakirti's) Great Treatise "Engaging in the Middle Way" (bsTan-bcos chen-po dbu-ma-la 'jug-pa'i rnam-bshad dgongs-pa rab-gsal), Tsongkhapa presents the Madhyamaka explanation of the three manners in which the immeasurable attitudes focus on their objects.
+In Clarifying the Intention: A Commentary to (Chandrakirti's) Great Treatise "Supplement to the Middle Way" (bsTan-bcos chen-po dbu-ma-la 'jug-pa'i rnam-bshad dgongs-pa rab-gsal), Tsongkhapa presents the Madhyamaka explanation of the three manners in which the immeasurable attitudes focus on their objects.
 The Madhyamaka explanation clarifies the terse Chittamatra presentation of the first two manners of focus which Tsongkhapa gives in A Golden Rosary of Excellent Explanations.
 In explaining all three manners of focus in terms of different levels of discriminating awareness, Tsongkhapa expands Maitreya's point in A Filigree of Realizations that the four immeasurable attitudes need to be developed in conjunction with the six far-reaching attitudes, especially far-reaching discriminating awareness.
 His explanation also follows from the point that Asanga makes in Anthology of Special Topics of Knowledge that the four immeasurable attitudes are states of either absorbed concentration or discriminating awareness.
 In accord with Chandrakirti's verse upon which he is commenting, Tsongkhapa explains the three manners of focus here only in terms compassion.

 - Compassion focused on its objects as limited beings is accompanied with the discriminating awareness that limited beings have a deluded outlook toward the transitory networks ('jig-lta) of their aggregates.
 With this disturbing attitude, they grasp at the aggregate factors of their experience as "me" and "mine," despite the fact that their aggregates do not exist in this impossible way.
 Consequently, they repeatedly take rebirth under the influence of karma and disturbing emotions, experiencing the three types of suffering.
 The Chittamatra formulation of this first manner of focus is in harmony with the Madhyamaka explanation.
 It merely indicates another aspect of this first manner, namely that with it, bodhisattvas still cognize persons as static, monolithic, independent beings (rtag gcig rang-dbang-gi sems-can) and/or as self-sufficiently knowable beings (rang-rkya thub-pa'i rdzas-yod-kyi sems-can).